CRUELLA: DISNEY’S MYSTIC SUPERVILLAIN

 Cruella is Disney Pictures’ latest attempt to reintroduce old characters into a contemporary context for new audiences.
-The story is a prequel to the live-action adaptations of the classic villain of Disney from the 101 Dalmations series.
+The story is a prequel to the live-action adaptations of the classic Disney Villain from the 101 Dalmatians series.

 Cruella traces the backstory of “Cruella DeVil” and her origins as Estella.
 It is a bit dark for a family entertainment entry, but then again, 101 Dalmatians was too.